angelo-v/wp-linked-data/README.md

 Version 0.2

-- distinguish users (persons) and their user accounts
+- distinguish users (persons), and their user accounts
 - use sioc:creator_of instead of foaf:publications
 - replaced inexistent dc:content by sioc:content (plain text) for blog post content
 - added sioc:Weblog resource for the blog itself

 Version 0.1

-- puplishing blog post metadata as linked data
+- publishing blog post metadata as linked data
 - publishing FOAF profiles for blog authors
 - content negotiation supporting Turtle and RDF/XML format